 IBM Case Study

-IBM, one of Fast Company’s Most Innovative Companies of 2017, understands the impact of cultural immersion experiences, and instituted a powerfully effective travel program for their employees.
+IBM, one of Fast Company’s Most Innovative Companies of 2017, understands the impact of cross-cultural experiences, and instituted a powerfully effective immersion program for their employees.

 In 2008, IBM launched the Corporate Service Corps (CSC) program to offer its future leaders a unique opportunity for growth by sending them to connect and contribute to communities around the world.
-Nearly ten years later, the CSC is a prime example for how travel experiences focused on cultural immersion and community engagement are uniquely effective in improving the organization.
+Nearly ten years later, the CSC is a prime example for how immersive experiences focused on cultural exchange and community engagement are uniquely effective in improving the organization.
 Demonstrated results include:

 - Participant churn is cited at 1% vs 12% turnover for the company overall